camel-tooling/generator-camel-project/generators/wsdl2rest/readme.md

     for Name of the output directory for generated artifacts - type a folder name - right now it's just added to the folder where you currently are

 If all goes well, you should have a generated Camel XML DSL configuration file (Spring DSL) with REST DSL elements and generated wrapper code for the WSDL you pointed to.

-Note: Currently, things are not working.
-There are issues getting the wsdl2rest utility to run through Javascript and the Yeoman framework.